 A. Sutherland - AncientPages.com - For 4500 years, human life was controlled and even manipulated by money.
-Ever since ancient times, money has played a central role in the people's lives, regardless of whether payment has been rare shells, worthless iron coins, small springs or stamped precious metal pieces.
+Ever since ancient times, money has played a central role in people's lives, regardless of whether payment has been rare shells, worthless iron coins, small springs, or stamped precious metal pieces.

 In Greece, for example, prehistoric falsifiers covered cheap copper with a thin layer of gold and tin they used to cover with the thin layer of silver.

 According to ancient cuneiform tablets, pure silver was the first standardized payment.
-The metal was shaped like rods that were cut off and weighed when a business was ready to be implemented.
+They were shaped like rods cut off and weighed when a business was ready to be implemented.

-For thousands of years China has been using gold and silver and even copper money which were in circulation besides the well known cowrie shells.
+For thousands of years, China has been using gold, silver, and even copper money, which were in circulation besides the well-known cowrie shells.

-During the early periods of China's history the shells constituted basically the only medium of exchange.
+During the early periods of China's history, the shells constituted the only medium of exchange.

-The extent of shell currency is currently unclear but probably it was very widespread.
-As the Chinese writing system developed it used the sign of the shell as the symbol for 'money'.
-Similarly, shells came to be included in characters including such terms like "buy", "sell" and "barter".
+The extent of shell currency is currently unclear, but it was probably prevalent.
+As the Chinese writing system developed, it used the shell sign as the symbol for 'money.'
+Similarly, shells were included in characters, including such terms like "buy," "sell," and "barter."

-Bank customers received a receipt for their deposits and loans, they also could take out or pay in other cereal banks.
+Egyptians could put grain, receive or borrow some if necessary, while banks' goal was to stimulate trade, built up power, and a network of public cereal.
+Bank customers received a receipt for their deposits and loans and could take out or pay in other cereal banks.
 The receipts were also used as payment in trade.

 To prevent fraud in the local bank branches, the central bank in Alexandria had copies of all service accounts.

-There were already various forms of money in Egypt, China and other great ancient kingdoms, but in Lydia, for the first time, it was recognized the importance of a small and manageable payment.
+There were already various forms of money in Egypt, China, and other great ancient kingdoms.
+Still, in Lydia, it was recognized the importance of a small and manageable payment for the first time.

-In order to eliminate the great inconveniences of non standardized money, banks and goldsmiths began to convert metal into standard coins.
-Coins of the same kind were given specified shape, weight and fineness.
-Circa 640 BC, the Lydian kings were the first to strike coins of standard weight and standard size.
-And they marked them with their own sigils to ensure metal's authenticity.
+To eliminate the great inconveniences of non-standardized money, banks and goldsmiths began to convert metal into standard coins, giving them specified shape, weight, and fineness.
+Circa 640 BC, the Lydian kings were the first to strike average weight and common size coins.
+They also marked them with their sigils to ensure the metal's authenticity.
+Additionally, they counted the coins!

-Coins revolutionized trade because Lydian merchants no longer needed to devote their precious time to weigh silver and gold pieces, or explore the metal's purity.
-They simply counted the coins!
+Coins revolutionized trade because Lydian merchants no longer needed to devote their precious time weighing silver and gold pieces or exploring the metal's purity.

 Written by – A. Sutherland AncientPages.com Staff Writer